As of February 4th, 2021, Mr. Raul Llanos was the Keynote Speaker of our meeting and talked about Complexity.

 Set the Interdependent dial at 0 – which means everyone is independent of each other.
 I can wear anything without concern as to what others are wearing.
 My decision has no impact on anyone else.
-If we were to take a look at, lets say sweaters for the area one lives at – the sweater wearing behavior is normal and would be responding to the weather – the colder the more people wear sweaters – hence nothing complex here.
+If we were to take a look at, let’s say sweaters for the area one lives in – the sweater-wearing behavior is normal and would be responding to the weather – the colder the more people wear sweaters – hence nothing complex here.

-However if we were to turn up the Interdependent dial and consider now how this impacts the behavior of wearing sweaters and imagine the scenario for Middle schoolers- They will now be thinking what sweaters to wear based on what their friends are wearing and what the people they don’t like are wearing- at this point one has inter dependencies and the potential for complexity has arisen.
+However, if we were to turn up the Interdependent dial and consider now how this impacts the behavior of wearing sweaters and imagine the scenario for Middle schoolers- They will now be thinking about what sweaters to wear based on what their friends are wearing and what the people they don’t like are wearing- at this point one has interdependencies and the potential for complexity has arisen.
 You now have myriad schoolers wondering what to wear.